lcthomas/humanitiespublic/README.md

 ## Data

 The data directory is too large for this repository.
-To download, go to [this article's repository in Dataverse](https://doi.org/10.7910/DVN/BD9CE8) and download `data.tgz`.
+To download, go to [this article's Dataverse repository](https://doi.org/10.7910/DVN/BD9CE8) and download `data.tgz`.

 ### About our data